GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 • ALFM Global Multi-Asset Income Fund – an aggressive fund that is a mix of global equities and fixed-income securities; this fund actually provides regular vesting of dividends

-One good thing about this is that compared to the very first offering, GFunds now provides a variety of funds depending on the risk appetite of the investor.
-And the incredible thing about it is you only need to be Fully Verified to opt-in — you just need one ID.
-Anyone can now invest easily which just a few clicks inside the GCash app.
+One nice thing about it is you only need to be Fully Verified to opt in.
+Anyone can now invest easily with just a few clicks inside the GCash app.

-Another benefit is GFunds provides access to feeder funds, as most feeder funds out there require a large investment.
-Additionally, you only need Php 50 as an initial investment for most of the available funds.
+You only need Php 50 as an initial investment for some of the available funds.
 You can do the peso cost-averaging strategy and put in funds regularly.

 How risky are GFunds?